-CBR services cannot be provided or billed for during the same hours on the same day as:
+CBR services cannot be provided or billed for during the same hours on the same day as: Day Habilitation, Supported Employment models, Prevocational Services, Transportation for Habilitation Services, Professional Services, Individual and Family Support-Day/Night/Shared, Skilled Nursing services, or Community Integration and Development.

-- 1. Day habilitation;

-- 2. Supported employment models;

-- 3. Prevocational services

-- 4. Transportation for habilitation services

-- 5. Professional services

-- 6. Individual and family support-day/night/shared

-- 7. Skilled nursing services, or

-- 8. Community integration and development.

-Both the beneficiary and a DSW must be present for the provider to bill for this service.
+Both the beneficiary and a direct service worker must be present for the provider to bill for this service.

 The service unit is 15 minutes and is reimbursed at a flat rate.
-(See Appendix E for service procedure code/rate information).
+(See Appendix E for Rate and Billing Code information).

-The use of the EVV system is mandatory for CBR services.
-The EVV system requires the electronic check in/out in the LaSRS® or another EVV system approved by BHSF and OCDD.
+The use of the Electronic Visit Verification (EVV) system is mandatory for Center-Based Respite Services.
+The EVV system requires the electronic check in/out in the Louisiana Services Reporting System (LaSRS®) or another EVV system approved by BHSF and OCDD.

-Community Life Engagement Development
+Community Integration Development

-Community life engagement development (CLED) should be utilized for the purpose of development of opportunities to assist individuals in becoming involved in their community and helping to develop a meaningful day for each individual.
-The purpose is to encourage and foster the development of meaningful relationships and memberships in the community, reflecting the person's choices and values:
+Community Integration Development (CID) facilitates the development of opportunities to assist beneficiaries in becoming involved in their community through the creation of natural supports.
+The purpose of this service is to encourage and foster the development of meaningful relationships in the community to reflect the beneficiary's choices and values (e.g., doing preliminary work toward membership in civic, neighborhood, church, and leisure groups).